 - a. to prevent impacts of runoff from development into riparian areas, roadways and adjacent areas using onsite low-impact development techniques.
-Examples include landscaping measures, rain gardens, rainwater collection systems, naturalized ponds, "grass-crete" and bioswales; - b. to retain natural drainage features; - c. to maintain the site's discharge hydrography from a five-year peak flow event; - d. to maintain or improve water quality from the development site; - e. to mimic natural rates in the storage and release of larger rainfall events (30 to 60 mm); - f. to include alternative overflow escape routes; and - g. to restore hydrological cycle and drainage features previously impacted by development. - EW22.
-Design rainwater management infrastructure, such as infiltration systems and constructed wetlands, with species that require minimal irrigation and/or enhance natural habitat. - EW23.
-Angle driveways across a slope's gradient to reduce runoff. - EW24.
-Design slopes of cut and fill banks to withstand erosion and allow for revegetation, with slopes not exceeding 1:2.
-At property edges, slopes should not exceed 1:3.
+Examples include landscaping measures, rain gardens, rainwater collection systems, naturalized ponds, "grass-crete" and bioswales; - b. to retain natural drainage features; - to maintain the site's discharge hydrography from a five-year peak flow event; - d. to maintain or improve water quality from the development site; - e. to mimic natural rates in the storage and release of larger rainfall events (30 to 60 mm); - f. to include alternative overflow escape routes; and - g. to restore hydrological cycle and drainage features previously impacted by development.

-Image 30: Design rainwater management measures, including collection systems such as rain barrels.
+Image 14: Design rainwater management measures, including collection systems such as rain barrels.